SMR404/PinephonePogoBreakout/README.md

 I will go back and update the silkscreen layer to indicate which I2C pin is which, once I find out myself.

+Also the standoff/washer .stl file is for 3d printing; it's used because I left the three holes in the pcb larger than necessary to allow some wiggle room, and the machine screw (which is M1.4 by the way) will slip through it otherwise.

 ![alt text](https://github.com/SMR404/PinephonePogoBreakout/blob/master/comparisonPic.jpg "Comparison with and without breakout board attached")